 A plant-based diet as an athlete simply means eating tons of veg, nuts, seeds, superfoods, fruits, beans and berries to become an athletic demon who laughs in the face of illness and injury, slays recovery, and keeps on smashing plateaus.

-But being 'plant-based' doesn't have to mean being vegetarian, vegan, raw, fruitarian or any of the other dietary tags that may cause social pariah status among your less performance-minded peers though.
+And being 'plant-based' doesn't have to mean being vegetarian, vegan, raw, fruitarian or any of the other secular dietary tags that may cause social pariah status among your less performance-minded peers.

 Whether you go the full monty and only ever eat plants, or you simply increase your plant-based intake while reducing animal products is entirely your call.